Baseball at the 2008 Summer Olympics – Qualification: Schedule

-African Qualifying Tournament
+African qualifying tournament

 Schedule

 Note: The final game between Lesotho and Nigeria was dependent on whether it had any impact upon the final standings.
 As South Africa had clinched the championship before the game was to begin, it was cancelled.

-Final Qualifying Tournament
+Final qualifying tournament

 The final qualifying tournament will feature the third and fourth place teams from the Americas qualifying tournament, the second and third place teams from the Asian and European qualifying tournaments, and the Oceanian and African continental champions.
 However, European runner-up Great Britain withdrew from the tournament and were replaced by the fourth place team Germany.